 - Any other conditions your child may have developed or may develop.
 For example, children with cataracts are at risk for developing glaucoma.

 - Recommendations for the sizes of objects your child can see, where to position objects, what lighting is best for your child, and low vision devices that may help your child use vision more efficiently.

 - Restrictions for your child, if appropriate, so that he does not increase the probability of losing vision.
 For instance, children who are at risk for retinal detachments may be restricted from contact sports such as football, during which they may be more likely to experience a blow to the head.

 If you have questions prepared for the eye doctor, ask that these be answered.
-If he or she is not able to sit and talk with you, ask to talk with another member of the doctor's staff.
+If he or she is not able to sit and talk with you, ask to talk with another member of the doctor’s staff.
 If that person is not able to answer your questions, ask for a follow-up appointment with the eye doctor.
-You have a right to have all your questions answered by a qualified individual.
+You have a right to have all of your questions answered by a qualified individual.

 Questions to Ask Your Child’s Eye Care Specialist